actris-cloudnet/dataportal-docs/netcdf.md

   </dd>
   <dt><tt>source_file_uuids</tt></dt>
   <dd>
-    Newline-separated list of source file UUIDs in products like categorize.
+    Comma-separated list of UUIDs that identify the files used in generation of this product.
+Useful in categorize and level 2 files.
   </dd>
   <dt><tt>instrument_pid</tt></dt>
   <dd>